 - Quit Smoking or Avoid Smoke

-Both smoking and second-hand smoke causes your blood vessels to constrict and reduce the blood flow to your brain which can contribute to headaches.
+Both smoking and second-hand smoke cause your blood vessels to constrict and reduce the blood flow to your brain which can contribute to headaches.

 - Relaxation Techniques